Qarabağ FK in European football: By competition

 The following is a list of the all-time statistics from Qarabağ's games in the four UEFA tournaments it has participated in, as well as the overall total.
-The list contains the tournament, the number of games played (Pld), won (W), drawn (D) and lost (L).
+The list contains the tournament, the number of matches played (Pld), won (W), drawn (D) and lost (L).
 The number of goals for (GF), goals against (GA), goal difference (GD) and the percentage of matches won (Win%).
-The statistics include qualification matches and is up to date as of the 2021–22 season.
+The statistics include qualification matches and is up to date as of the 2023–24 season.
 The statistics also include goals scored during extra time where applicable; in these games, the result given is the result at the end of extra time.